-Beyond our proposed lead indication of systolic heart failure, we also plan to develop MYDICAR for additional indications including treatment of AVF maturation failure and for the treatment of patients with advanced heart failure who are on an LVAD.
-Subject to raising additional capital, we may also initiate development programs in diastolic heart failure and PAH.
-Each of these diseases is characterized by a SERCA2a deficiency, and MYDICAR has demonstrated disease-modifying capability in preclinical models of these diseases.
+Beyond our proposed lead indication of HFrEF, we are also developing MYDICAR for additional indications including enhancement of AVF maturation, HFpEF, pulmonary arterial hypertension, or PAH, and treatment of patients with advanced heart failure who are on an LVAD.
+Each of these conditions is characterized by a SERCA2a deficiency, and MYDICAR has demonstrated disease-modifying capability in preclinical models of these diseases.
+We are currently engaged in preclinical research regarding MYDICAR for the treatment of AVF maturation and HFpEF, and plan to initiate human clinical trials in these indications in 2016 if supported by the CUPID 2 results.
 The broad potential of MYDICAR in multiple indications presents opportunities to maximize the value of our development programs for indications that are poorly managed by existing treatment options.